Brewing the Perfect Gourmet Coffee

 Check our French pot brewing page for a detailed tutorial.

 Bodum Brazil – 8-cup French Press

 The French press is the perfect choice for extracting coffee’s aromatic oils and subtle flavors.
 This Bodum Brazil 8 cup press pot is made with a borosilicate glass, which is thermoresistant.
-Many other press pots on the market are made from regular glass, which breaks easily at high temperature changes, such as pouring hot water too fast.
-The steel mesh filter is perfectly fit on the beaker, and it is not flimsy as other products.
+Many other press pots on the market are made from regular glass, which breaks easily at high-temperature changes, such as pouring hot water too fast.
+The steel mesh filter is perfectly fit in the beaker, and it is not flimsy as other products.
 This ensures a perfect filtration, with no grinds getting into your coffee.
 The lid is made from PBA free plastic, and it is excellent at keeping the water hot during brewing, for a better extraction.
 This is a great inexpensive device that will fulfill your strong coffee needs.